RussOakham/wanderlust-recipes/testing.md

    ```
    </details>

-   As mentioned earlier, the default action on submission for this form would be to POST to database and reload the page, this needs to be prevented in favour of submitting via AJAX submission.
+   As mentioned earlier, the default action on submission for this form would be to POST to the database and reload the page, this needs to be prevented in favour of submitting via AJAX submission.
 This is handled for the favourite toggle in the below script;

    <details>
    <summary>Prevent Default POST action, in favour of calling AJAX submission function</summary>